shshemi/tabiew/tutorial/tutorial.md

 tw <file_name>
 ```

+Needless to say that `<file_name>` should be replaced with the name of the file you wish to open.
 For instance, to open the housing price dataset file, use the following command:

 ```shell
 tw housing.csv